ryanchuah/chatbot-builder-from-tree/README.md

 ![Decision Tree](https://res.cloudinary.com/cyhiee123/image/upload/v1582307849/Decision_Tree_wlwjdp.png "Food Decision Tree")

-    Questions,Yes,No,Unique Identifier
+    Questions,Yes,No,Clarification,Unique Identifier
-    What is your name?,,,name
+    What’s your name?,,,What name should I call you by?,name What is your email?,,,,email
-    What is your email?,,,email
+    Do you like Asian food?,1 line down,Eat some pasta,Asian food refers to Asian cuisine.
+Is this something you enjoy eating?,asian food
-    Do you like Asian food?,1 line down,Eat some pasta,asian food Do you like Chinese food?,Eat some dumplings,Eat some ramen,chinese food
+    Do you like Chinese food?,Eat some dumplings,Eat some ramen,,chinese food

 ### How to run script
 1. Update the *questions-formatted.csv* file provided in the root directory